rgutierrez-cotech/mac-dev-setup/README.md

     $ pip install ipython[zmq,qtconsole,notebook,test]

-You can launch IPython from the command line with `$ ipython`, but what's more interesting is to use its [QT Console](http://ipython.org/ipython-doc/stable/interactive/qtconsole.html).
+You can launch IPython from the command line with `ipython`, but what's more interesting is to use its [QT Console](http://ipython.org/ipython-doc/stable/interactive/qtconsole.html).
 Launch the QT Console by running:

     $ ipython qtconsole